AmalRayudu19/SQL-ASSISSTANT-/README.md

-# SQL-ASSISSTANT-
+# SQL-ASSISTANT
-This project converts natural, general-language questions into SQL queries and executes them on a connected database.
-It allows users to interact with databases using plain English, making data retrieval intuitive and user-friendly
+A web app that uses AI to convert natural language into SQL queries.
+Supports live database uploads, schema exploration, and in-browser execution using SQLite.js.